vanelslander-ecology/PredictiveEcology.org/_posts/2018-08-16-working-with-modules-and-projects.md

 ```

 The layout of a project directory is somewhat flexible, but this approach works especially well if you're a module developer using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for each of your module subdirectories.
-And each module really should be it's own git repository:
+And each module really should be its own git repository:

 - people don't need to pull everything in just to work on a single module;
 - makes it possible to use git submodules for [Rstudio] projects;